DomoApps/domo-developer-portal/docs/Apps/DDX-Bricks/Guides/DDX-Pro-Code.md

 _Note: It is not required to have all columns listed.
 Additionally, the Pro-Code Editor includes a 'sync' feature that will automatically populate the list of columns and their aliases for you!_

-- Ensure that your new aliases do not have any spaces in them, as the Pro-Code Editor will not allow it.
+- Ensure that your new aliases do not have any spaces or special characters in them, as the Pro-Code Editor will not allow it.

 ![manifestalias.png](../../../../assets/images/manifestalias.png)